Toronto FC II: MLS Next Pro

 The club announced on December 6, 2021, that it was joining the 21-team MLS Next Pro for the inaugural 2022 season.
-In their debut season, they qualified for their first-ever playoff birth, after winning the Northeast Division.
+In their debut season, they qualified for their first-ever playoff berth, after winning the Northeast Division.
 After defeating Philadelphia Union 2 in the Conference semi-finals, they were defeated by Columbus Crew 2 in extra time in the Conference finals.